BrianSipple/ember-inert-polyfill/README.md

 A primary example of where this might be extremely usefull is a collapsable side-navigation panel.
-When the panel is off-screen, adding the `inert` attribute to it can prevent links in the panel from tabbable, thus preventing the jarring user experience of browser focus vanishing into thin air.
+When the panel is off-screen, adding the `inert` attribute to it can prevent links in the panel from becoming tabbable, thus preventing the jarring user experience of browser focus vanishing into thin air.
 (Of course, you should then remove the attribute when panel is animated on-screen.)